What is Natural or Organic Living?

 These are my top five reasons for Natural and Organic Living and ones I’m not willing to give up for the sake of convenience.

 If you’re referring to the convenience of having food in your garden instead of going to the store or grabbing a tincture instead of heading to the doctor, then yes, it is convenient that way.
-Remember though it took a lot of work to get your garden to produce and time to make the tinctures.
+Remember, though, it took a lot of work to get your garden to produce and time to make the tinctures.

-Quality versus Convenience
+Diving a little more into Quality versus Convenience

 - Q. Homegrown food and meals.